 Areas of counselling I deal with

-I operate a reduced fee system for student psychotherapists and a small number of confessional places for clients.
+I operate a reduced fee system for student counsellors and psychotherapists and a small number of concessional places for clients with limited income.
 Please contact me for further information.

 Daytime, evenings and weekends